 SA2 question: SA2 would like to kindly request RAN2 to provide feedback whether this approach is feasible.

 RAN2 answer: It is feasible to randomize the UE(s) re-connection to the cell due to a new clock quality information available in the cell with current UAC framework.

+Question to SA1 and CT1:

+RAN2 would like to know if we can use an existing access category for access attempt to retrieve the latest available clock quality information, e.g., the one for MO signalling, or if it would require a new one since it should not block access triggered by other MO signalling.

 2. Actions:

-To SA2 group.
+To SA2:

-ACTION: RAN2 respectfully asks SA2 to take the feedback into account.
+ACTION: RAN2 respectfully asks SA2 to take the feedback into account

+To SA1 and CT1:

+ACTION: RAN2 respectfully asks SA1 and CT1 to answer the question on access category for access attempt to retrieve the latest available clock quality information.

 3. Date of Next TSG-RAN WG2 Meeting: